-Our plugin for Adobe Commerce gives you access to the features of the Adyen payments platform in one integration.
+Our plugin for Adobe Commerce (formerly Magento 2) gives you access to the features of the Adyen payments platform in one integration.
 Accept all major global and local payment methods, store your shoppers' payment details for later payments, and use our risk management system.
 The plugin keeps the two platforms synchronized, so you can view transaction summaries in Adobe Commerce, and switch to Adyen for more detailed reporting.

 - Credit cards: accept credit card payments on your website and mobile application, without redirecting to an external website.
 Sensitive cardholder data is collected securely using our Card Component, which reduces your PCI DSS-compliance requirements.

 - Dynamic 3D Secure 2 authentication, including AVS checks.

 - Local payment methods: accept local payment methods including iDEAL, Klarna, Google Pay, and many others.